shobhitmshr002/conversation-with-linuxone-using-watson-microservices/README.md

-# IBM Watson Assistant Journey with IBM LinuxONE Systems
+# IBM Watson Assistant with IBM LinuxONE Systems

-In this Code Pattern, you will learn how to build and deploy a cognitive microservice with IBM Cloud private running in the IBM LinuxONE Community Cloud.
+In this code pattern, you will learn how to build and deploy a cognitive microservice with IBM Cloud Private running in the IBM LinuxONE Community Cloud.

 IBM Cloud Private is a private cloud platform for developing and running workloads locally.
 It is an integrated environment that enables you to design, develop, deploy and manage on-premises, containerized cloud applications behind a firewall.
 It includes the container orchestrator Kubernetes, a private image repository, a management console and monitoring frameworks.